 Financial assistance is available to students as described below, depending on availability of funds and satisfactory progress in the program.
-Additional information and application forms are available at the Counseling Psychology and Special Education Department office.
+No applications are required for financial aid.

 Partial Tuition Scholarships

 Each student in the program will receive some tuition scholarship money during the first four years of the program.
 The amounts will vary from year to year, depending on funding, and may decrease slightly as students move through the program and become engaged in paid clerkship opportunities.

 Each student, through the first four years in the program, will have the opportunity to be employed on a graduate research assistantship.
 These assistantships involve working with faculty members on research projects, curriculum development, teaching, and other assignments for five to 20 hours per week.
 Several other agencies on campus, such as the Counseling and Career Center, often request doctoral students to serve as graduate assistants.

 Other sources of financial aid are available to students through the Financial Aid Office, D-155 ASB, Brigham Young University, Provo, UT 84602-1009.